-Lit San Leandro was conceived by Dr. J. Patrick Kennedy, a San Leandro resident, and president and founder of OSIsoft, one of the City’s largest employers.
-Mayor Stephen Cassidy met with Dr. Kennedy in January 2011 and they began developing the public-private partnership that was necessary for the project.
+January 2011: Mayor Stephen Cassidy and Dr. J. Patrick Kennedy, a San Leandro resident, and president and founder of OSIsoft, one of the City’s largest employers, began developing the public-private partnership that would become Lit San Leandro.

-On October 17, 2011, the San Leandro City Council unanimously approved a license agreement allowing installation of a fiber optic loop, known as "Lit San Leandro," through several areas of the City using existing conduit.
-Lit San Leandro offers an opportunity to revolutionize San Leandro's infrastructure, positioning the City to be a major player in the high-tech and clean-tech economies.
-Businesses connecting to the fiber loop enjoy internet speeds of up to 10 gigabits per second, roughly 2,000 times the average U.S. connection speed.
+October 2011: San Leandro City Council unanimously approve a license agreement allowing installation of a fiber optic loop, known as "Lit San Leandro," through several areas of the City using existing conduit, with internet speeds of up to 10 gigabits per second, roughly 2,000 times the average U.S. connection speed.

 Businesses interested in learning more about the Lit San Leandro system can visit www.litsanleandro.com or contact Lit San Leandro directly at email@example.com.
 For more information on relocating to San Leandro, businesses can contact Deborah Acosta at firstname.lastname@example.org.